Live Performances Index

 Set: unknown.

 Comments: Support from The Misfits.
-There were possibly 2 nights at this venue.

-xx June - The Bayou, Washington DC
+Sunday 24 June 1979 - The Bayou, Washington DC

 Set: unknown.